Dapper O'Neil: Political views

 O'Neil was a longtime supporter of the right to bear arms; he was known to carry a .38 handgun, which he drew at least twice to capture criminals, and he stated in a 1976 council meeting, "I'm an excellent shot.
 I'll protect people against anyone who comes through that door."

-In January 1999, O'Neil confirmed he was a supporter of Council of Conservative Citizens, a white supremacist group, leading to a heated exchange with fellow councillor Gareth R. Saunders.
+In January 1999, O'Neil confirmed he was a supporter of the Council of Conservative Citizens, a white supremacist group, leading to a heated exchange with fellow councillor Gareth R. Saunders.

+Similar to his council predecessor, Hicks, O'Neil was a fierce opponent of court-mandated desegregation busing during the Boston desegregation busing crisis.

+In 2015, journalist Michael Jonas of the Commonwealth Beacon recalled O'Neil's politics negatively, writing that O'Neil, "trafficked in the bile-based politics of racial division and resentment of "outsiders" that helped give Boston a tarnished reputation nationally that the city is still working to overcome."
+O'Neil's 2007 Associated Press-distributed obituary reflected of his politics, "an unabashed conservative in a liberal town.
+Some thought him a bigot, but his style endeared him to others."

 Personal life

 In 1995, Boston newspapers reported that harassment complaints had been filed against O'Neil by a female city worker and a female college student; O'Neil later counter-sued the complainants, claiming that he had been slandered.

 A 1984 recording by O'Neil of the song "The Irish Belly Dancer" can be found online.
 In 1996, he won $50,000 from a Massachusetts Lottery scratch ticket.

 O'Neil never married; he had a girlfriend, Helen T. Skrzowski, for 56 years.

+O'Neil was a tobacco smoker into his seventies.
+In his later years of life, he suffered deteriorating health.
 After treatment for prostate cancer in 1992 and 1993, O'Neil had cancer surgery in January 1998.
-As of 1997, he was legally blind.
-O'Neil died in December 2007—his funeral was held at St. Theresa of Avila Church in West Roxbury; he is buried in Massachusetts National Cemetery in Bourne.
+By 1997, he was legally blind.
+In 2001, O'Neil suffered a heart attack.
+In his later years, he also required a knee replacement and gallbladder surgery.
+He suffered a rare degenerative neurological illness that led to severe loss of weight.
+O'Neil died in West Roxbury on December 19, 2007—his funeral was held at St. Theresa of Avila Church in West Roxbury.
+He is buried in the Massachusetts National Cemetery in Bourne.